forta-network/docs/docs/sdk.md

 - `blockNumber` - alias for `block.number`
 - `blockHash` - alias for `block.hash`
 - `addresses` - map of addresses involved in the transaction (generated from transaction to/from address, any event log address and trace data address if available)
-- `block` - data object containing following fields:
+- `block` - data object containing the following fields:
     - `hash`
     - `number`
     - `timestamp`